Criticism of Electronic Arts: Sports licensing and exclusivity

-On June 5, 2008, a lawsuit was filed in Oakland, California alleging Electronic Arts is breaking United States antitrust laws by signing exclusive contracts with the NFL Players Association, the NCAA and Arena Football League, to use players' names, likenesses and team logos.
+On June 5, 2008, a lawsuit was filed in Oakland, California alleging EA was breaking United States antitrust laws by signing exclusive contracts with the NFL Players Association, the NCAA and Arena Football League, to use players' names, likenesses and team logos.
 This keeps other companies from being able to sign the same agreements.
 The suit further accuses EA of raising the price of games associated with these licenses as a result of this action.
 In an interview with GameTap, Peter Moore said it was the NFL that sought the deal.
 "To be clear, the NFL was the entity that wanted the exclusive relationship.
 EA bid, as did a number of other companies, for the exclusive relationship", Moore said.
 "It wasn't on our behest that this went exclusive...
 We bid and we were very fortunate and lucky and delighted to be the winning licensee."
-While EA argued the player's likenesses was incidentally used, this was rejected by the United States Courts of Appeals in 2015.
+While EA argued the player's likenesses was incidentally used (through they had a contract to do so based on information listed earlier in this paragraph), this was rejected by the United States Courts of Appeals in 2015.
 A further appeal to the US Supreme Court was unsuccessful.
 In June 2016, EA settled with Jim Brown for $600,000.

 On September 26, 2013, EA settled a series of wide-ranging class action lawsuits filed by former NCAA players accusing EA and others of unauthorized use of player likenesses in their football and basketball games.
 EA settled the lawsuit for an undisclosed amount.
 The settlement is reported to be around $40 million, to be paid to between 200,000 and 300,000 players.